FUJITSU Cloud IaaS Trusted Public S5

-In 2015, Fujitsu launched its next generation Cloud Service K5 and was deployed globally.
+In 2015, Fujitsu launched its next generant-generation ice K5 which was deployed globally.

 In October 2018, Fujitsu announced that it was discontinuing K5 in all regions except Japan.
-On October 16, 2018, the company stated that it will hire 10,000 employees and train them to use Microsoft Azure in order to "address what we see as an industry-wide shortage in cloud related skills, so that we can help clients address their execution gap in the provision of services which support operational efficiency, digital co-creation and multi-cloud management.”
+On October 16, 2018, the company stated that it will hire 10,000 employees and train them to use Microsoft Azure in order to "address what we see as an industry-wide shortage in cloud related skills, so that we can help the clients to address their execution gap in the provision of services which support operational efficiency, digital co-creation and multi-cloud management.”

 History

 Fujitsu launched its global cloud strategy in April 2010.

 Provision of services from this platform was offered on a trial basis to 200 companies in Japan from the following month.

 Fujitsu announced general availability of the IaaS service in Japan, under the name On-Demand Virtual System Service (OViSS), starting on 1 October 2010.
 As part of the service's global rollout, it was launched in Australia under the name Fujitsu Global Cloud Platform (FGCP) in February 2011.